-- Length (station extents) and width of area of completed econocrete base

-- Application of curing agent

-- Weather conditions
+- Locations (station extents), thickness and length & width of area of completed econocrete base - Application of curing agent. - Weather conditions. - Any conditions and locations requiring corrective action or maintenance and individual contacted.

 Document these items within the SiteManager / Daily Work Reports / Work Items tab in accordance with the steps listed below.